 Deficit height can vary from less than an inch to several inches, the most common height for a deficit deadlift is about two inches.

 And there you have it the four most popular variations of the regular deadlift!

 Now let's take a closer look at the most common mistakes made in the deadlift and how you can easily fix them...

-A deadlift should start from a “dead” stop each rep. This means to let the weight settle on the floor before starting the next rep. Bouncing the bar off the floor gives you momentum and you won’t benefit from the strength building of pulling the ‘dead’ weight from the floor.
+A deadlift should start from a “dead” stop for each rep. This means to let the weight settle on the floor before starting the next rep. Bouncing the bar off the floor gives you momentum and you won’t benefit from the strength-building of pulling the ‘dead' weight from the floor.

-There are benefits to resetting after each rep, it will help you practice your set up and ensure you are tight and in position each time (you can lose tightness and positioning when bouncing reps).
+There are benefits to reset after each rep, it will help you practice your set-up and ensure you are tight and in position each time (you can lose tightness and positioning when bouncing reps).
 Plus as I said before resetting each rep will help build your deadlift strength faster.

 To stop the bouncing habit, I recommend lowering the weight to the floor after your rep and letting it settle before pulling your next rep. Here you can reposition your body into the starting point, take in a deep breath in and pull out the slack before completing the second rep.